DCAN-Labs/automated-subset-analysis/README.md

 # Automated Subset Analysis

 These scripts were written for the ABCD resource paper.
 They use Python's `argparse` package so that they can be run from the BASH command line and accept command-line arguments.
+They should both be run from within the `automated_subset_analysis` directory.

 ## Purpose of Scripts